BootstrapCMS/LogViewer/README.md

 This option (`'per_page'`) defines defines how many log entries are displayed per page.
 The default value for this setting is `20`.

+##### Additional Configuration

+You may want to check out the config for `graham-campbell/core` too.

 ## Usage

 Laravel LogViewer is designed to work with [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
-In order for it to work in any Laravel application, you must ensure that you have [config/platform.php](https://github.com/GrahamCampbell/Laravel-Platform/blob/master/config/platform.php) and [config/views.php](https://github.com/GrahamCampbell/Laravel-Platform/blob/master/config/views.php) correctly configured, and you know how to use my [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) package as knowledge of the `app:install` and `app:update ` commands is required.
+In order for it to work in any Laravel application, you must ensure that you know how to use my [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) package as configuration and knowledge of the `app:install` and `app:update ` commands is required.

 Laravel LogViewer will register four routes.
 The only one of interest to you is `'logviewer'` (`logviewer.index`) as it will be the main entry point for the use of this package.
 You can checkout the other three routes in the [source](https://github.com/GrahamCampbell/Laravel-LogViewer/blob/master/src/routes.php) if you must.